alejandro5042/Run-IrcBot/README.md

 #### PING

 The bot will respond to `PING` messages.
 It is also important not to take more than ~20 seconds to complete a command or your IRC bot may timeout if a `PING` is active.
-I don't priority sort incoming messages, so you may timeout while processing a long string of messages if you take too long.
+I don't priority sort incoming messages, so you may timeout while processing a long string of messages if you take too long [[#2](https://github.com/alejandro5042/Run-IrcBot/issues/2)].
 The bot server can probably get DOS'ed pretty easily so beware.

 #### ERR_ERRONEUSNICKNAME (User Conflict)